SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 <tr>
 <td style="text-align:left"><b>Label</b></td>
 <td style="text-align:left">Refers to the name of the asset type.<br>
-This name is used for the asset type throughout the application.</td>
+This name is used for the asset type throughout the web app.</td>
 <td style="text-align:left">Mandatory</td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Key</b></td>
-<td style="text-align:left">Used to uniquely identify and store the asset type in the DTM application.<br>
+<td style="text-align:left">Used to uniquely identify and store the asset type in the DTM web app.<br>
 {{< c8y-admon-info>}} You cannot edit the key field, once the asset type is created. {{< /c8y-admon-info>}}</td>
 <td style="text-align:left">Mandatory</td>
 </tr>